starikcetin/Eflatun.SceneReference/README.md

 The generator runs automatically according to the triggers selected in the settings.
 However, if for some reason you need to run the generator yourself, you can do so.

-Running the generator has no side-effects.
+Running the generator has no side-effects (other than the JSON file output if you select the corresponding option).

 ### Via Menu Item